Exadra37/elixir-docker-stack/README.md

 ## Creating a New App With a Specific Version of Elixir and Phoenix

-Let's imagine that you want to quickly try an old app that is stuck on Elixir version `1.4` and Phoenix version `1.3.4`, all you need to do is to...

-Let's imagine that you bought a book and discovered that the code examples on it only work on Elixir `1.4` and Phoenix `1.3.4`, and instead of figuring out how to make the code work for the current versions, you can quickly create a throwaway docker stack for it:
+Let's imagine that you want to quickly try an old app that is stuck on Elixir version `1.4` and Phoenix version `1.3.4`, or that you bought a book and discovered that the code examples on it only work on Elixir `1.4` and Phoenix `1.3.4`, and instead of figuring out how to make the code work for the current versions, you can quickly create a throwaway docker stack for it:

 ```bash
 mix --elixir-version 1.4.5 --phoenix-version 1.3.4 phx.new myapp